tomikaa87/gree-remote/README.md

 The communication protocol uses unicast and broadcast UDP messages sent to port 7000.

+### Message encryption and encoding

+The protocol uses `pack`-type messages to deliver data from and to the device in a (somewhat) secure way.
+This message contains a field named `pack`, which encapsulates an another JSON object.

+Packs created in the following way:
+* Encrypt the JSON with AES128/ECB with PKCS-7 padding using either the generic or the device-specific AES key
+* Encode the encrypted binary data using Base64

+Decoding a pack is the same process, but in reverse order.
+The generic AES key is used for reading scan results and binding devices, the device-specific key is used for direct communication (requesting status, changing parameters etc.).

 ### Device discovery (scanning)

 In order to find all the devices on the network, a scan packet must be broadcasted.
 This package is a very simple JSON object: